sphinx_gallery_thumbnail_number = 4

 Draw a cloud

 The Cloud class creates clouds of bidimensional points.
-To demonstrate it, let us create two gaussian distributions in two dimensions.
+To illustrate it, let us create two Normal distributions in two dimensions.

 Create a Funky distribution